fac20/JALF-app/README.md

 ### What is currently being done to solve this problem?
 There are online insulin calculators available and also online databases for food, but nothing combined.
 A lot of people don't want to use multiple apps for this and so most end up doing guess work.

+## How to get this up and running
+Unforunately, we ran into a couple of issues with deploying on Heroku, so this needs to be run locally.

+First, set up the backend: Clone [this](https://github.com/fac20/JALF-backend) repo, run `npm i` and then `npx nodemon start`.

+For the front end: clone this repo, run `npm i` and the `npm start` to start up the front end.

                                                           -----------------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).